kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 1. Rewrite the staging component `require` directives in `go.mod` files to require specific published versions (the same thing done today for `Godeps.json` files)
 2. Remove the staging component `replace` directives in `go.mod` files (relative path references don't make sense for independent repositories)
 3. Stop including `vendor` content in published modules.
 Vendor folders are ignored in non-top-level modules, and published `go.mod` files inform `go get` of desired versions of transitive dependencies.
-4. Generate synthetic `Godeps.json` files containing the SHA or git tag of module dependencies, for consumption by downstream consumers using dependency management tools like `glide`
+4. Generate synthetic `Godeps.json` files containing the SHA or git tag of module dependencies, for consumption by downstream consumers using dependency management tools like `glide`.
+Continue publishing these at least until our minimum supported version of go defaults to enabling module support (currently targeted for go 1.13, which is approximately Kubernetes 1.16-1.17 timeframe).

 See the [alternatives](#alternatives-to-publishing-staging-component-modules) section for other publishing methods considered.